 Compile with the -g option to use the full capabilities of the Performance Analyzer.
 While some performance analysis features do not require -g, you must compile with -g to view annotated source, some function level information, and compiler commentary messages.
-See the analyzer(1) man page and the Performance Analyzer manual for more information.
+See the analyzer(1) man page and the Oracle Developer Studio 12.5: Performance Analyzer for more information.

 The commentary messages that are generated with -g describe the optimizations and transformations that the compiler made while compiling your program.
-Use the er\src(1) command to display the messages, which are interleaved with the source code.
+Use the er_src(1) command to display the messages, which are interleaved with the source code.